2024-2025 Policy Library

 College Programming Board (CPB)

 CPB is a student-run organization charged with the creation, organization, and implementation of inclusive programming for the students of Claremont McKenna College.
-Working in close collaboration with the Student Activities Staff, CPB provides a multitude of programs on nights and weekends for students to enjoy.
-Past CPB events have included Friday night movies, Youtube Karaoke, Monet & Mocktails, and excursions to Disneyland, the LACMA, and other iconic Los Angeles destinations.
+Working in close collaboration with the Student Engagement Staff, CPB provides a multitude of programs on nights and weekends for students to enjoy.
+Past CPB events have included destress activities, YouTube Karaoke, Monet & Mocktails, and excursions to Disneyland, the LACMA, and other iconic Los Angeles destinations.

 Clubs and Organizations